PopMeC CFP | ECR/Grad Students, call for book reviews

 |Download PDF version of the call|

 Short reviews of fiction works dealing with cultural-related issues, providing diverse perspectives on US culture and society are also very welcome.
-We are open as well to books or narratives of immigrants that tackle issues of dual or multiple cultural identities in relation to the American one, such as the displaced minorities (Indian-Americans, Arab-Americans and so on).
+We are open as well to books or narratives of immigrants that tackle issues of dual or multiple cultural identities in relation to the American one, such as the diasporic minorities.

 Reviews should be about 4-600 words long, including correct reference to the book and an image of the cover.